oljimenez/vanilla-icecream/README.md

    #or
 $ pnpm i vanilla-cake
 ```
-> This packages is dedicated to use with `react` and `vanilla-extract`.
-But in the future can be adpated to use with others framworks.
+> This package is dedicated to use with `react` and `vanilla-extract`.
+But in the future can be adapted to use with others framework.

 ### Define your atoms